 Add leftover roasted cauliflower to your favorite burrito bowl.
 Make cauliflower nachos or cauliflower tacos.
 You won’t believe how tasty they are!

 - Cauliflower Steaks Recipe – thick meaty slices of roasted cauliflower

 - Roasted Cauliflower Salad with arugula & sweet potato

 - Pickled Cauliflower (refrigerator pickles)

 - Cauliflower, Potato and Cheddar Bake

 - 2 tablespoons olive oil (other types of oil are fine, too)

 - salt and pepper to taste

-- Preheat oven 425°F.
+- Preheat oven to 425°F.

 - Bake for 10 minutes, flip each piece over, and bake for 10 more minutes.
+Serve immediately.